rpicard/explore-flask/source/organizing.rst

 the user dashboard.
 This lets you group views, static files and templates by components, while letting you share models, forms and other aspects of your application between these components.
-We'll talk about using Blueprints to organize your application in Chapter~.
+We'll talk about using Blueprints to organize your application soon.

 Summary
 -------